 This cauli mash makes for the ultimate low carb side dish for THM S-Meals, for keto diets or just when you need creamy comfort food but are out of potatoes ?
 For more low carb side dishes, see my Roasted Radishes!

-- it turned out amazingly creamy, thick and almost fluffy
+- … turns out amazingly creamy, thick and almost fluffy

-- the taste was SO good – not watery, not bitter, not boring
+- … tastes SO good – not watery, not bitter, not boring

-- my kids l-o-v-e-d it.
+- … my kids l-o-v-e it.
 Seriously.
-They asked for thirds (and they are very much into white potato anything)
+They ask for thirds (and they are very much into white potato anything)